Wedding Violinist & Pianist in Fairfield County, Connecticut

 Do you play at Greenwich and Westport weddings?

-Yes — the Greenwich/Westport shoreline is a regular part of the calendar, with bookings at private estates, country clubs, and shoreline boutique hotels.
+The Greenwich/Westport shoreline is a regular part of the calendar, with bookings at private estates, country clubs, and shoreline boutique hotels.
 Travel from Brooklyn is roughly 60–75 minutes by car.
-Greenwich and lower Fairfield County (Stamford, Westport, New Canaan, Darien) are at standard zone pricing — no separate travel fee, just the zone-tier rate.
+Greenwich and lower Fairfield County (Stamford, Westport, New Canaan, Darien) are at standard zone pricing, with no separate travel fee, just the zone-tier rate.

 Do you charge a travel fee for Connecticut weddings?